HMS Resolute (1850): History

-In the face of rising concerns regarding the fate of the Arctic expedition of Sir John Franklin, having left Britain in 1845 in search of the North West Passage, the British Government, in 1848, sent expeditions in search of the expedition.
+In the face of rising concerns regarding the fate of the Arctic expedition of Sir John Franklin, having left Britain in 1845 in search of the North West Passage, the British Government sent expeditions in 1848 in search of the expedition.
 With few existing warships deemed suitable, six merchant ships were purchased between 1848 and 1850 and soon converted to exploration ships: two steamships, HMS Pioneer and HMS Intrepid, the other four (Resolute, Assistance, Enterprise and Investigator) seagoing sailing ships.
 The first ship to set sail in search of Franklin was HMS Herald, and at the helm, Captain Henry Kellett.
 Herald went through the Bering Strait to search the western reaches of the Canadian Arctic.
 In 1850, HMS Investigator, Captain McClure, and HMS Enterprise, Captain Collinson were sent to the Arctic from the west.

 Resolute, formerly known as the barque Ptarmigan, was purchased on 21 February 1850 and renamed a month later.
 Fitted for Arctic service by the Blackwall Civilian Shipyard Blackwall Yard, the refitting included installation of strong timbers, an internal heating system, and a polar bear as a figurehead.

-During 1850-51 Resolute (flagship), Assistance, Pioneer and Intrepid, sailed the eastern Arctic under the command of Horatio Thomas Austin.
+During 1850–51, Resolute (flagship), Assistance, Pioneer and Intrepid, sailed the eastern Arctic under the command of Horatio Thomas Austin.
 The expedition found traces of Franklin's first winter camp on Beechey Island.

-During the winter months, from October 1850-March 1851, Second Master George F. McDougall, from Resolute and Lieutenant Sherard Osborn of Intrepid published five accounts in The Illustrated Arctic News, in what the editors identified as the "Barrow Strait".
+During the winter months, from October 1850 to March 1851, Second Master George F. McDougall, from Resolute and Lieutenant Sherard Osborn of Intrepid published five accounts in The Illustrated Arctic News, in what the editors identified as the "Barrow Strait".
 Upon returning the Resolute to her home port in England, the manuscript paper was printed in London in 1852.
 Atwood (1997) references extant copies of the papers at both the British Museum and the Scott Polar Research Institute, Cambridge.

 Belcher Expedition

-After returning to England, the squadron assigned to Austin received provisions and placed under the command of Sir Edward Belcher.
+After returning to England, the squadron assigned to Austin received provisions and was placed under the command of Sir Edward Belcher.
 The Belcher Expedition was augmented by the addition of a fifth ship, North Star that remained at Beechey Island as a depot ship.
 Belcher's orders contained the following objectives: to find Franklin, or evidence regarding his fate by broadening the search to the Eastern Canadian Arctic; and to split the expedition at Beechey Island and send Resolute and Intrepid west in search of Franklin, as well as secure provisions for Investigator and Enterprise.
 The expedition left England in April 1852, and later crossed Baffin Bay westward in August 1852.
 After the rendezvous of the five ships at Beechey Island, splitting the squadron was necessary.
 The flagship Assistance and her steam tender, Pioneer, headed north up Wellington Channel.
 Resolute, then under Captain Kellett, and her steam tender, Intrepid, headed west and North Star remained at Beechey Island.
 In 1852, of the seven Royal Navy ships searching the Arctic, only Enterprise found traces of Franklin's expedition in the form of a small quantity of timber on the eastern coast of Victoria Island.